F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Procedures refer to the procedures set forth in this document.

-Regulations Governing Student Conduct refer to the rules and procedures that govern student conduct and disciplinary action as set forth by the Dean of Students Office.
+Regulations Governing Student Conduct refer to the rules and procedures that govern student conduct and disciplinary action as set forth by the Dean of Students' Office.

-Responsible Employee refers to all faculty and staff of the University that are not deemed Confidential Resources as noted in Section V. These employees have a duty to report any and all information related to Sexual Harassment.
+Responsible Employee refers to all faculty and staff of the University who are not deemed Confidential Resources as noted in Section V. These employees have a duty to report any and all information related to Sexual Harassment.

 University means any campus unit, program, association or entity of the University of Southern Indiana.